 So, an Oracle Solaris 11.1 boot disk that is created on an up-to-date SPARC T4, SPARC T5, SPARC M5, SPARC M6, SPARC T7, or SPARC M7 series server cannot be used on older servers or on servers that run older firmware.

 This limitation restrains the ability to use either cold or live migration to move a domain from a recent server to an older server.
 This limitation also prevents you from using an EFI GPT boot disk image on an older server.

 To determine whether an Oracle Solaris 11.1 boot disk is compatible with your server and its firmware, ensure that the Oracle Solaris 11.1 OS is installed on a disk that is configured with an SMI VTOC disk label.

 To maintain backward compatibility with systems that run older firmware, use one of the following procedures.
 Otherwise, the boot disk uses the EFI GPT disk label by default.
-These procedures show how to ensure that the Oracle Solaris 11.1 OS is installed on a boot disk with an SMI VTOC disk label on a SPARC T4 server with at least system firmware version 8.4.0, on a SPARC T5 server, SPARC M5 server, or SPARC M6 server with at least system firmware version 9.1.0, and on a SPARC T7 series server or SPARC M7 series server with at least system firmware version 9.4.3.
+These procedures show how to ensure that the Oracle Solaris 11.1 OS is installed on a boot disk with an SMI VTOC disk label on a SPARC T4 server with at least system firmware version 8.4.0, on a SPARC T5, SPARC M5, or SPARC M6 server with at least system firmware version 9.1.0, and on a SPARC T7 or SPARC M7 series server with at least system firmware version 9.4.3.